LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W02-D1-ES6-Classes-Part1.md

     Keeps track of game state and has methods that implement the game rules.
     Doesn't have any event listeners or any code that interacts with the html page in it

-  The `Board` class will have `Card `objects in it and the `Game` class will have a Board object in it.

-  In order to follow the principle of separation of concerns, we can separate out the i/o (everything that has to do with the html page) from the processing.
-In order to do this:

 - ui.js

   - `UI` class
     Does everything involving interaction with with the web page.